 Textures can be broadly divided into two categories: tactile and visual.

-Tactile textures are those that can be felt with the hands, while visual textures are those that can be seen by the eye but not necessarily felt.
+Tactile textures can be felt with the hands, while visual textures are those the eye can see but not necessarily feel.

 Sometimes, an artist can combine tactile and visual textures in a single work of art.